MicrosoftDocs/learn/learn-pr/student-evangelism/career-get-noticed/includes/2-networking.md

 ### Join the Microsoft LEARN student ambassador program

-The student ambassadors is globally distributed cohort of more than 5000 individuals and growing year over year.
+The student ambassadors are globally distributed cohort of more than 5000 individuals and growing year over year.
 It has sometimes been known as the _MVP program for students_, just to give you an idea of what it does.

 :::image type="content" source="../media/ambassador1.png" alt-text="network with your peers":::